• Skip to main content

 Regularly check in on your progress

 Regularly check in on your goals and the progress you’ve made on them.
 Are you on track to accomplish all your goals?
 Do you need to change anything to ensure your success?
 I like to make this progress check-in quarterly and monthly.
 This also allows me an opportunity to break down those large goals into smaller goals or tasks that I’ll be able to add to my monthly or weekly to-do list.
+A relaxing 서울출장마사지 can also be a great way to recharge and keep focused on these tasks while staying refreshed.

 Revise goals or process